Daru-san/Nix-Dots/README.md

 ### In Progress

-- [ ] Finish Neovim config with NvChad
+- [ ] Finish Neovim config with kickstarter.nvim
     - [x] Add the repo to config
-    - [ ] Get plugins to work properly
+    - [ ] Move from NvChad to kickstarter
 - [ ] Complete wallpaper config with global variables
     - [x] Add repo
     - [ ] Update wallpaper script _wall-script_